KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - :ref:`cairogradient`
     - Video Effect
     - Generate
     - Draws a gradient on top of image.
-Filter is given gradient start and end points, oclors and opacities.
+Filter is given gradient start and end points, colors and opacities.
   * - :ref:`cairoimagegrid`
     - Video Effect
     - Generate